sivahemang2002/zfighters/README.md

-# Diagnose
+#  CanacerZfighter

-This project is submitted for [PoweringSTEMHacks](https://poweringstemhacks.devpost.com/)
+This project is submitted for

 ---